Why are my eyes red?

 Many cases of red eye are harmless and respond well to home or over-the-counter treatments.
-The best thing you can do is find what’s causing the red eye, and avoid it.
+The best thing you can do is find what caused the red eye, and avoid it.
 But some causes of red eye require medical diagnosis and prescription medication.

-So, if your eyes are bloodshot or red, what should you do?
+So, if you eye is red or bloodshot, what should you do?
 What can you do at home, and when should you see a doctor?

 Brenda Pagán-Duran, MD, an ophthalmologist in New Jersey, has a few tips to help you decide.

-You should see a doctor if you have bloodshot eyes and:
+You should see a doctor when your eyes are red and:

 - Your eyes are seeping or encrusted with yellow, brown or green mucous, see a doctor as soon as you can.
 This can be a sign of infection that needs medical treatment.

 - You are experiencing pain in or around your eyes or unusual tenderness.

 - You have a fever or overall sickness.

 - Redness or discomfort lasts more than a week, after you’re tried home remedies.

 - Your child has been exposed to pink eye (conjunctivitis) at school or at camp.